elsa-farinella/Project-1-ML/README.md

 **DATASET**: Due to the lengthy execution times of data imputation, the imputed datasets (both training and testing) are stored in a .zip folder, available in .csv format.

-# Instruction on how to run
+# Instructions on how to run

 ## Requirements
 - Python==